Brian1231/KattisProblemsPython/README.md

 # Kattis Problems

-## Repository for solutions to problems at kattis.com in Python
+## Repository for solutions to problems at kattis.com in Java

    Completed  | Problem	                                               |
 ------------- | -------------                                          |